 The Winzip installation was failed with error 0x80070643.
 The below command line was used.

-By looking into IntuneManagementExtension.log , you can understand that command line is trying to install the application in D: drive and then failed with1603 error.
-We looked into problematic computer and found that Hard Disk have only one partition and D: drive letter was assigned to a CD / DVD drive and this was the reason behind failure.
+By looking into IntuneManagementExtension.log , you can understand that the command line is trying to install the application in D: drive and then failed with1603 error.
+We looked into the problematic computer and found that the Hard Disk had only one partition and the D: drive letter was assigned to a CD / DVD drive and this was the reason behind the failure.

 Related Posts